bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 - server that returns a string in response to the attempt?

   - result: (encoded attempt) expectation: (encoded password)

+most common item in array server more leetcode array manipulation servers more guess and check servers verbal description of simple math problem (nth root of depth) basic cypher server?

 ## Community feedback: